 Check whether the following curves represent a function.
 In the case of a function, check whether it is one-one?
 (Hint: Use the vertical and the horizontal line tests)

-1.8 Special cases of function
+1.8 Special Cases of Functions

 There are some special cases of a function which will be very useful.
 We discuss some of them below